 - coordinator of the commercial editing reading group

 Richard writes contemporary commercial fiction under the pseudonym R J Gould.
-He is a member of the Romantic Novelists Association, recruited by the publisher Accent Press following his participation on their New Writers Scheme.
+He is a member of the Romantic Novelists Association, recruited by the publisher Accent Press, now Headline Access, following his participation on their New Writers Scheme.
 His first novel was shortlisted for the Joan Hessayon Award in 2016.

 Richard greatly appreciates the Cambridge Writers role in providing support during the lonely activity of writing novels.
 He leads the Commercial Editing Group, within which fellow writers discuss their work in progress.

 His writing takes a humorous look at second-chance relationships, with heroic journeys derailed by the accumulation of decades-worth of baggage.
 Novels to date are A Street Café Named Desire (2015), The Engagement Party (2016) and Jack and Jill Went Downhill with publisher Endeavour Media (2019).

 At Freshers Big Party Night at university it's love at first sight.
 Jack and Jill share the joke that their names match those of the nursery rhyme.
 They fail to recognise that their lives are about to play out the plot.
 Can their relationship survive?

 A young couple's immediate families are about to meet for the first time.
 Trying to create harmony between the parents is hard enough, but in this case there are eight parents, step-parents, and partners to deal with.

 A Street Cafe Named Desire (2015)